jmbannon/RegionRotation/README.md

 ### User Guide for API
 Terms:
-  BaseState = The main attraction, the region and all its AltStates.
+  BaseState = The net.projectzombie.crackshot_enhanced.net.projectzombie.main attraction, the region and all its AltStates.
   AltState  = The sub regions that the BaseState can change to.
   StateController = API which makes all the server BaseStates accessable.
 To use the StateController use "StateController.instance().methodYouWant()" in a java environment.
 And that is it.